Ma Qiu: War with Former Liang

-Ma Qiu returned to prominence in 346, now serving as Inspector of Liangzhou.
-Shi Hu wanted to conquer the Former Liang state and had Ma Qiu attack Jincheng with Sun Fudu (孫伏都).
-The Administrator of Jincheng, Zhang Chong (張沖) had offered to surrender to Ma Qiu so Liang's Duke, Zhang Chonghua responded by sending Xie Ai to repel the invaders.
-Ma Qiu conquered Jincheng, where the Prefect Che Ji (車濟) refused to surrender to him and committed suicide.
-He then conquered Daxia after Liang's general Liang Shi (梁式) arrested its Administrator Song Yan (宋晏) and handed over the city.
-Song Yan was forcefully ordered to write a letter to the Commandant of Wanshu (宛戍, in present-day Guanghe, Gansu), Song Ju (宋矩) convincing him to surrender, but Song Ju refused.
-Instead, he decided to kill his own wife and children before taking his own life.
-Ma Qiu was impressed by the displays of loyalty from Che Ji and Song Ju, so he had them both buried with proper burial.
+Despite his demotion, he eventually returned to prominence as the Inspector of Liangzhou by 346.
+That year, Shi Hu launched an invasion on the Former Liang and had him attack Jincheng with Sun Fudu.
+The Administrator of Jincheng, Zhang Chong (張沖) surrendered to Ma Qiu, although the Prefect, Che Ji (車濟) refused and killed himself.
+Impressed with his loyalty, Ma Qiu gave him a proper burial.
+The Liang ruler, Zhang Chonghua sent his official, Xie Ai to repel the invaders, and he greatly routed them at Zhenwu (振武; in present-day Yongdeng County, Gansu).

+Soon after, Shi Hu ordered Ma Qiu to attack Daxia (大夏; northwest of Guanghe County, Gansu).
+Ma Qiu captured the city after the Liang general, Liang Shi (梁式) arrested the Administrator, Song Yan (宋晏) and handed over the city.
+He instructed Song Yan to writing a letter to the Commandant of Wanshu (宛戍, in present-day Guanghe, Gansu), Song Ju (宋矩) into surrendering, but Song Ju refused.
+Instead, after declaring his loyalty to the Liang in front of Ma Qiu, he killed his wife and children before committing suicide.
+Much like he did with Che Ji, Ma Qiu commended his loyalty and provided him a burial.

-Ma Qiu continued his advances into Liang the following year in 347 by attacking Fuhan (枹罕, in present-day Linxia County, Gansu).
+In 347, Ma Qiu continued his advances into Liang the following year by attacking Fuhan (枹罕, in present-day Linxia County, Gansu).
 Although he completely surrounded the city, the defences were sturdy.
 He used siege ladders and tunnels to breach their defenses but all these failed while getting thousands of his men killed.
 Zhao's general Liu Hun (劉渾) came to reinforce Ma Qiu but Liang's general Zhang Qu (張璩) arrived and viciously attacked the Zhao forces.
 Ma Qiu abandoned the siege and retreated to Daxia.